domeengine/dome/README.md

 - dr_flac

-Apart from SDL2, all other dependancies are baked in.
+Apart from SDL2, all other dependencies are baked in.
 DOME aspires to be both minimalist and cross platform, so it depends on as few external components as possible.

 ## Acknowledgements